Waterfowl: Profile and Information

 Usually, nests are near the water on the ground, although some species nest in tree cavities, such as wood ducks (Aix sponsa).
 Female ducks are primarily responsible for the young, while their mate supports the goose and swan females.

-Many anatids are migratory with post-breeding dispersal of offspring, while anhimidae are mainly sedentary. ⠀ Antacids are recognized for their flock systems, which often number in the hundreds of thousands of people.
-Anhimidae is rarely seen swimming, although antacids spend a great deal of time in the water.
+Many anatids are migratory with post-breeding offspring dispersal, while Anhimidae are mainly sedentary. ⠀ Antacids are recognized for their flock systems, which often number hundreds of thousands of people.
+Anhimidae is rarely seen swimming, although antacids spend much time in the water.

 Outside the breeding season, waterfowls sometimes flock together and may form groups ranging in size from a few birds to several thousand.
 Anatids feed in flocks, roost, and migrate.